 Majors in Construction Engineering will be able to:

 a.
-Professional Achievement: The Construction Engineering program prepares graduates to become Licenses Professional Engineers and Certified Professional Constructors.
+Professional Achievement: The Construction Engineering program prepares graduates to become Licensed Professional Engineers and Certified Professional Constructors.

 b.
 Career Achievement: The Construction Engineering program prepares graduates to contribute to society by working in an occupation related to the architecture-engineering-construction industry.